Year 10 Admissions Policy

 Change of Campus Preference Prior to Commencement

-- Request a change of campus preference and reasons for request in writing to the Manager, Queensland Academies.
+- Request a change of campus preference and submit reasons for request in writing to the Manager, Queensland Academies.

 - This request will be tabled with the appropriate campus Principals for permission to proceed or otherwise.